-- Direct dial-in (VoIP) Direct dial-in is a VoIP connection that is also known as pointto-point.
+Direct dial-in (VoIP) Direct dial-in is a VoIP connection that is also known as pointto-point.
 It is used to connect a PBX.
 A main phone number and a number block are issued.
 Each of the numbers in the number block is called a direct dial exception.
-(Example: Main number 1234, number block: 1 - 99, numbers of the individual extensions: 1234-1, 1234-2, 1234-3, ...) - Direct dialling range See number block in Point-to-point ISDN access and Direct dial-in (VoIP)
+(Example: Main number 1234, number block: 1 - 99, numbers of the individual extensions: 1234-1,

-DISA DISA - Direct Inward System Access A call, after it has been taken by the PBX, is automatically forwarded after a code has been entered.
+Direct dialling range See number block in Point-to-point ISDN access and Direct dial-in by the PBX, is automatically forwarded after a code has been entered.
 In the PBX, this code is assigned to an internal telephone number.